Skip to main content

 Tracing System Calls

-# Trace system calls of a running process
+# Trace system calls of an already-running process (attach to PID 1234)

 strace -p 1234